matt-goldman/BlakeDocs/src/Pages/5 Contributing/WritingPlugins.md

 ### Working with Generated Content

 The AfterBakeAsync method provides access to the fully generated content:
+[NOTE: Property name is wrong.
+Also double check whether this would work based on the context.
+And the replace generated content method doesn't exist - you have to find the page in the collection (I've done this woth slugs as it seems the easiest match) and replace it with your updated version.]

 ```csharp
 public async Task AfterBakeAsync(BlakeContext context, ILogger? logger = null)